 If you’re an adventurous beer connoisseur, try the ultra-hoppy and ultra-hazy IPAs at Three Rivers taproom in Milo.
 The taproom is operated by Bissell Brothers Brewing, a pioneer in the the movement toward “murky” craft beers.

 Explore Maine’s Rich History

 After you experience the art, music, and food of The Maine Highlands, you’ll have a much better understanding of the region and its people.
-But, if you’re a history buff and you’d like to further investigate the things that shaped the area, be sure to visit the University of Maine Hudson Museum in Bangor.
+But, if you’re a history buff and you’d like to further investigate the things that shaped the area, be sure to visit the University of Maine Hudson Museum in Orono.
 Its Maine Indian Gallery includes more than 500 objects from the Maliseet, Micmac, Passamaquoddy, and Penobscot peoples, including basketry, beadwork, birchbark containers, tools, snowshoes, and three canoes.

 Because the logging industry had a great impact of Maine, you should travel northeast of Bangor to the town of Bradley and visit the Leonard’s Mills Maine Forest and Logging Museum.
 This interactive living history museum will give you a taste of life as a miller and logger in the 1790s.
 On the museum property, you’ll be able to see a real steam-powered log hauler and see what a 1920s mill yard looked and felt like.